 4. Argentinian Patagonia

-The showstopper here is the Perito Moreno Glacier.
-Numerous tours are on offer including hiking on top of it and through it.
+Numerous tours are available, including hiking on top of it and through it.

-There is also a walkway that ushers you in the front row of the glacier to witness one of the most breathtaking shows on this continent – the roaring collapse of the glacier’s facade and its eventual union with the ocean.
+There is also a walkway that ushers you into the front row of the glacier to witness one of the most breathtaking shows on this continent – the roaring collapse of the glacier’s facade and its eventual union with the ocean.

-If you do not have time for a multi-day trek, I’d consider going to Argentinian Patagonia instead.
-In fact, you can’t really go to Patagonia without seeing the Perito Moreno Glacier.
+If you do not have time for a multi-day trek, I’d consider visiting Argentinian Patagonia.

-It also has an interesting history that you might find interesting if you are into geology!
-The name ‘Perito Moreno’ comes from Francisco Pascasio Moreno who was born on March 4th 1854 near Buenos Aires Argentina.
+The name ‘Perito Moreno’ comes from Francisco Pascasio Moreno, who was born on March 4th, 1854, near Buenos Aires, Argentina.

-He grew up to be a renowned explorer and naturalist who traveled through many parts of the world including Antarctica where he discovered new species of animals and helped map out territory for Argentina’s government by exploring much of the South American continent.
+He grew up to be a renowned explorer and naturalist who traveled through many parts of the world, including Antarctica, where he discovered new species of animals and helped map out territory for Argentina’s government by exploring much of the South American continent.

-Perito Moreno is located in the massive Los Glaciares National Park where ice covers almost 50% of the surface land.
+Perito Moreno is located in the massive Los Glaciares National Park, where ice covers almost 50% of the surface land.

-Another recommended tour is to go up close to Upsala Glacier.
-Firstly, for bragging rights, Upsala is the largest glacier in South America.
+First, for bragging rights, Upsala is the largest glacier in South America.

-Another highlight in this area is El Chalten, the trekking capital of Argentian Patagonia.
 Located about 220km from El Calafate, this is a must-visit if you love hiking.
 Popular trekking spots include Laguna Torre and the base of Fitz Roy.

 5. The Inca Trail: Machu Picchu

-Machu Pichu in Peru is one of the most popular tourist destinations in South America.
-It’s also been voted as one of the new seven wonders of the world and it’s not hard to see why this archeological site should not be missed.
+It’s also been voted as one of the world’s new seven wonders, and it’s not hard to see why this archeological site should not be missed.

-The city was built around 1450 by the Inca people, who were highly advanced for their time, with roads paved with stones that we still marvel at today.
+The city was built around 1450 by the Inca people, who were highly advanced for their time.

 That makes Machu Picchu an even more valuable site for historians and archaeologists to study than if it had crumbled into dust.

-The classic 4-day Inca Trail to reach Machu Picchu was no easy feat but visiting crumbling Incan ruins in the middle of the Andes highlands made the effort and sweat worthwhile.
+The classic 4-day Inca Trail to reach Machu Picchu was no easy feat, but visiting crumbling Incan ruins in the middle of the Andes highlands made the effort and sweat worthwhile.

-Machu Picchu and its cousin Huayna Picchu are a must-see.
-If you plan to embark on the Inca Trek, avoid the month of February.
 Not only is it the wettest month of the year, but the government also closes the trail for repair.

 All Inca treks originate from charming Cusco, the former Incan capital and Spanish colonial town.